Ben Quilty: Official war artist

-From 11 October until 3 November 2011, Quilty was attached to the Australian Defence Force (ADF) observing their activities in Kabul, Kandahar and Tarin Kowt.
+From 11 October until 3 November 2011, Quilty was attached to the Australian Defence Force observing their activities in Kabul, Kandahar and Tarin Kowt.
 His task was to record and interpret the experiences of Australian service personnel who are deployed as part of Operation Slipper.
 After his return, Quilty spent six months producing work for the Australian War Memorial's National Collection.
-Such work is in the tradition of war artists that began in World War I with artists Arthur Streeton, George Lambert and Frederick McCubbin.
+Such work is in the tradition of war artists that began in World War I with artists Arthur Streeton and George Lambert.
 Quilty's experiences as a war artist and the work he produced as a result of it was explored in the ABC TV's Australian Story program "War Paint" screened on 3 September 2012.

 Style, subjects and practice

-Quilty's work has been influenced by a number of life experiences, including the drug and drinking culture of his youth, later political activism, and his experience as a war artist (see below).
+Quilty's work has been influenced by a number of life experiences, including the drug and drinking culture of his youth, later political activism, and his experience as a war artist.

 In 2002 he exhibited a series of paintings featuring his beloved Torana car, signifying the rituals of mateship among his cohort.
 A few years later, Van Rorschach (2005) represented a white minivan, a more practical vehicle.
 While, despite the name, this painting did not use the Rorschach technique (aka inkblot technique, used for psychological evaluation), he started using this technique in his later work, to explore the often violent colonial history of Australia.

 Quilty is known for his distinctive style of oil painting and a range of topics which includes portraits (he won the Archibald Prize for his portrait of artist and friend Margaret Olley), examination of masculine culture, expression of psychological interiors, and others which show his engagement with a range of social issues, such as the death penalty, asylum seekers, and massacres of Indigenous Australians.